backstage/backstage/beps/0004-scaffolder-task-idempotency/README.md

 - should be possible to retry the task on a different scaffolder instance
 - we would like to retry from any state and not tearing down or overwriting what was created before.
 - we would like to be resilient to upstream failures, i.e. a request to create a remote repository failed and repository was created, it should be handled gracefully.
+- we would like to give an option for users to hook own logic to roll back to an initial state

 ### Non-Goals